broskiilol/pwn.college_Rochelle/Terminal_multiplexing.md

 ## Challenge 2: Detaching and attaching
+ Detaching basically means disconnecting from the current running screen, without stopping the processes on it.
+It will still be running in the background.
 ### My solve
 **Flag:** `pwn.college{4o9_pY72VXNGF7ZfFL6EQaoWpTK.0lN4IDOxwCM3gjNzEzW}`
 Opened a screen, detached from it and ran *run*, the reattached.